The Field (play)

 The Field is a play written by John B. Keane, first performed in 1965.
 It tells the story of the hardened Irish farmer "Bull" McCabe and his love for the land he rents.
 The play debuted at Dublin's Olympia Theatre in 1965, with Ray McAnally as "The Bull" and Eamon Keane as "The Bird" O'Donnell.
 The play was published in 1966 by Mercier Press.
 A new version with some changes was produced in 1987.

 A film adaptation was released in 1990, directed by Jim Sheridan with Richard Harris in the lead role.

 John B. Keane based the story on the 1958 murder of Moss Moore, a bachelor farmer living in Reamore, County Kerry.
 Dan Foley, a neighbour with whom Moore had a long-running dispute, was suspected of the murder, but the charges were denied by Foley's family.

+The character of William Dee, who has been living in England for many years, may be based on the nephew of William Dee (also called William Dee) who had been born in England in 1959.
+William Dee senior lived in the nearby village of Lisselton and was a friend and customer of JBK and so JBK would have been familiar with the emigration in the late 1950s to England of William Dee's brother Micheál and the birth of his son William there.
+The return of the character William Dee from England to Ireland in the play may therefore have been inspired by the possibility that the real William Dee might one day "come home" to the land of his parents.

 Plot

-The Field is set in a small country village in southwest Ireland.
+The Field is set in a small country village named Carraigthomond in southwest Ireland.

 Rugged individualist Bull McCabe has spent five hard years of labour cultivating a small plot of rented land, nurturing it from barren rock into a fertile field.
 When the owner of the field decides to auction it, he believes that he has a claim to the land.
 The McCabes intimidate most of the townspeople out of bidding in the auction, to the chagrin of auctioneer Mick Flanagan, but Galwayman William Dee arrives from England, where he has lived for many years, with a plan to cover the field with concrete and extract gravel from the adjacent river.
 An encounter between William and the McCabes ends in William's death and a cover-up.